 I went to Toronto with a friend and we went for one reason only.
 The musical Rent was having a national final Broadway tour with some of the original cast members (Anthony Rapp as Mark, Adam Pascal as Roger and Gwen Stewart in the Ensemble).
 Being huge fans of Rent (a.k.a Rentheads) my friend and I decided to go to Toronto to see this show (which we’d seen other touring productions of).
 This was the only Canadian stop on the tour.

 We were not there for the C.N.
 Tower.
 Or to try to spot Drake.
 Or anything else.
 Of course, we did other things than see Rent.
 We were there for 6 days.
 We did go up to the C.N.
 Tower.
-We stayed downtown at a hotel for cheap, because I was working for the parent company and got an insane rate of $50/night (no longer working for that company, but I do miss the cheap hotel deals I could get).
+We stayed downtown at a hotel for a pretty low rate of $50/night because I was working for the parent company and got an employee discount (I no longer working for that company, but I do miss the cheap hotel deals I could get).
 We went to the Art Gallery of Ontario, Casa Loma, the Ontario Science Center.
 We went into the TV museum at the Canadian Broadcast Corporations tower and saw Mr. Dressup’s Tickle Trunk (classic iconography in Canadian kids TV).
 We navigated the TTC.
 We wandered through Dundas Square.

 Those weren’t the reasons we went to Toronto in the cold month of January 2010.
 It was all Rent.
 We had purchased tickets, got seats at the front of the balcony.
 Watched our favourite musical with some of the original cast.
 Bawled.
 Had goosebumps throughout the show.

-Producers of Rent realized that people who wanted or even should see the show were probably not always able to afford the $100+ tickets for this show.
+Producers of Rent realized that people who wanted to or even should see the show were probably not always able to afford the $100+ tickets for this show.
 During its time Rent had the same kind of buzz that Hamilton has now.
 It was a hot ticket to see.
 A rock opera like no other.
 So a lottery was started.
-Before the show, you could line up, put your name in a draw and win the chance to buy greatly reduced tickets for $20 for front row seats.
+Before the show, you could line up, put your name in a draw, and win the chance to buy greatly reduced tickets (usually about for $20 for front row seats).

 Nowadays shows have all sorts of lotteries, and some you can enter by just downloading an app and filling out a form.
 In Toronto, they did the lottery tickets old school.
 My friend and I queued with other Rentheads, freezing cold, singing songs from the show, talking about the characters, our favourite moments, why we loved Rent.

 And we didn’t win.
 Such is life.
-The experience was so positive, and there was some back of the balcony tickets left, at a pretty good rate, so of course, we bought two because why would we turn down a chance to see Rent again?
+The experience was so positive though.
+There was some back of the balcony tickets left, at a pretty good rate, so of course, we bought two because why would we turn down a chance to see Rent again?
 That’s a rhetorical question; we wouldn’t.

 On the last day of our trip, we thought we’d try for the lottery again.
 Our flight wasn’t until later in the afternoon and we’d have enough time to get to the airport if we won.
-And again we stood in line, in the cold, excitement building, talking to people.
+Again we stood in line, in the cold, excitement building, talking to people.
 An usher from the theatre came out and excitedly announced they were going to draw the lottery winners.
-And they called name after name and we saw people jump up and down and hug and cry and then they said a blur of syllables.
+They called name after name and we saw people jump up and down and hug and cry and then they said a blur of syllables.